mattereppe/otupy/validation/README.md

 # Runnig the validation test suites

-There are multiple tests available to check the compliance of openc2lib with the Language Specification, concerning data types, serialization, and message exchange.
-The same tests are available for both ```openc2lib``` and ```lycam```, with the necessary profiles definitions for each tool.
+There are multiple tests available to check the compliance of otupy with the Language Specification, concerning data types, serialization, and message exchange.
+The same tests are available for both ```otupy``` and ```lycam```, with the necessary profiles definitions for each tool.
 Test concerning the exchange of messages over the network are not available for ```lycam```, since this library does not include a transfer protocol.

 ## Data types
 A first set of tests concerns the correct instantiation of data, including both data, targets, args, artifacts, and commands.